 - You must be at least 18 years old

-- You must have a drivers license and a relatively clean driving record
+- You must have a drivers license (except for awake overnights) and a relatively clean driving record

 - You must be able and willing to provide care for both male and female clients